 "I think our guys have handled it well, and I think they know that we can fix it," Manning said.
-"They know that we can play better than what we are.
-They know we're capable of more and that we'll do whatever it takes to get that first ‘W.' I think that's been good."

 The fact that everyone in the NFC East is below .500 has Manning believing the Giants are not quite out of it.
 Beating the Bears would be a good start, and it would add to the percolating angst in Chicago.

 Losses to Detroit and New Orleans have raised the anxiety level after a 3-0 start.
 The Bears struggled to mount a pass rush from the start, and that was before defensive tackles Henry Melton and Nate Collins suffered season-ending knee injuries.

 On offense, they're still adjusting to Trestman's system.
 And they probably could have done without Brandon Marshall going public with his frustration over a lack of catches against the Saints, particularly given Alshon Jeffery's team record performance in that game.